parkji30/netlify/content/home/experience.md

   date_end = "2020-04-01"
   description = """
   (Quantum Optics) Vutha Group
+  Under the supervision ofDr.
+Amar Vutha, worked on thePolyEDM collaboration project.
   * Developed a Python program that simulates magnetic fields in a high powered molecular beam slower.
-  * Created a theoretical model for the behavior of YbOH molecules under the presence of turbulent magnetic fields.
+  * Programmed a theoretical model for the behavior YbOH molecules under the presence of turbulent magnetic fields.
-  * Programmed an optimal numerical and analytical differential equation solver.
-  * Implemented algorithms for finding the Hamiltonian of different molecules.
+  * Created a numerical and analytical differential equation solver for the magnetic dipole moment of molecules.
-  * Used AutoCAD to design a complete nitrogen shield vacuum chamber.
+  * Used AutoCAD to design and construct a fully functional nitrogen shield vacuum chamber.
-  * Debugged and created new instrumentation equipment such as: RF switch boxes, diode temperature cables, DAC devices, etc.
+  * Debugged and designed new instrumentation equipment such as: RF switch boxes, diode temperaturecables, DAC devices, etc
   """

 [[experience]]